 Because lawns are usually a major part of the front yard, the condition of your lawn can dramatically impact curb appeal.
 If your home has a lawn, mow, rake, edge and manicure it.
 Pull or kill the weeds.
 Then keep it well watered and fertilized.
 If you live in a region where drought is an issue, consider drought-tolerant landscaping, but be advised that it can take a long time and considerable expense to bring this type of landscaping to maturity.

 First impressions happen as people approach your house.
 With this in mind, get the walkway, steps, porch and front door in top shape.
+Use a rented pressure washer for powerful cleaning.
 Pull weeds from the walkway and repair any cracks.
 Consider edging a plain concrete walkway with bricks or stones.

 Lighting is important, too.
 Outdoor lighting makes a house beautiful at night and adds safety and security.
 Think about installing low-voltage landscape lighting to accent trees, walkways and landscaping.